 4) Camphor Candles

 These candles are natural fly and insect repellent.
 They aren’t recommended for use near pregnant women, though.
-Here’s what I get when I search for camphor candles on Amazon.
+Here’s what shows up when I search on Amazon.

 5) Use Fans